-Since product specific training can be provided in combination with class of business training, some product suppliers who are also accredited training providers plan to do so.
+Since product-specific training can be provided in combination with the class of business training, some product suppliers who are also accredited training providers plan to do so.
 One stakeholder commented that the estimated cost of combined training would be between R25 000 and R35 000.

 This refers to the cost of training for a single, new agent over two months, which comprises a month of theory and a month of practical training.
-In the case that the training is provided by different entities the costs would be higher.
-This is because both the training provider and FSP are required to keep record.
-A large industry role player was of the opinion that product specific training could range between 2 hours and 2 days (possibly even longer) depending on the complexity of the products.
+In the case that the training is provided by different entities, the costs would be higher.
+This is because both the training provider and FSP are required to keep a record.
+A large industry role player was of the opinion that product-specific training could range between 2 hours and 2 days (possibly even longer) depending on the complexity of the products.

-Reduction in number of substandard class of business trainers / programmes: A benefit that will accompany the fact that an accredited provider must provide class of business training by is a reduction in the number of substandard trainers.
-The fact that the accreditation process requires time and resources will be a barrier to entry for training providers that are short-term profit seeking.
+Reduction in the number of substandard class of business trainers/programmes: A benefit that will accompany the fact that an accredited provider must provide the class of business training by is a reduction in the number of substandard trainers.
+The fact that the accreditation process requires time and resources will be a barrier to entry for training providers that are short-term profit-seeking.